MR-ANKEY/ANTI-SLEEP-GLASSES/README.md

 | Glasses Frame | Houses the electronic components. | [X1 link](https://amzn.eu/d/hrYkqn6) |
 | 5V,9V Battery | Power the entire setup. | [X1 link](https://amzn.eu/d/07cBB3J) |

-The amazon product list for entire components in single page are [listed here](https://www.amazon.in/hz/wishlist/ls/QFEMFMPNNZPH?ref_=wl_share).
+The amazon product list for entire components are [listed here](https://www.amazon.in/hz/wishlist/ls/QFEMFMPNNZPH?ref_=wl_share).

 ### Step 2 - How it Works
 The working of this project is based on an Infra Red Sensor, This sensor is the heart of this project.